survivejs/webpack-book/manuscript/appendices/02_hmr.md

 **Hot Module Replacement** (HMR) builds on top of the WDS.
 It enables an interface that makes it possible to swap modules live.
 For example, *style-loader* can update your CSS without forcing a refresh.
 As CSS is stateless by design, implementing HMR for it's ideal.

-HMR is possible with JavaScript too, but due to application state, it's harder.
-Vue and [vue-hot-reload-api](https://www.npmjs.com/package/vue-hot-reload-api) is a good example.
+HMR is possible with JavaScript too, but due to application state, it's harder. [react-hot-loader](https://github.com/gaearon/react-hot-loader/) and [vue-hot-reload-api](https://www.npmjs.com/package/vue-hot-reload-api) are good examples.

 ## Enabling HMR